pgtipping/Synthalyst/memory-bank/systemPatterns.md

 The application uses a component-based architecture with shadcn UI components as the foundation.
 Recent updates include:

-- **Toast System Migration**:
+- **Toast System Migration (COMPLETED)**:

-  - Created a toast migration utility at `@/lib/toast-migration.ts` to handle the transition from the old UI toast system to sonner
+  - ✅ Successfully migrated all components from the old UI toast system to the new sonner toast system
-  - The utility provides backward compatibility while allowing the use of new sonner features
+  - Created a comprehensive toast migration utility at `@/lib/toast-migration.ts` that provides backward compatibility
+  - The utility properly handles all use cases including destructive variants
   - Direct imports from sonner are used in the layout.tsx file for the Toaster component
-  - Components that need toast functionality now use the migration utility to ensure consistent behavior
+  - All components now import toast from `@/lib/toast-migration` instead of `@/hooks/use-toast`
+  - Verified through code review that no instances of the old toast system remain
+  - This migration is now complete and won't cause issues in future development

 - **UI Component Organization**:
   - All shadcn UI components are located in `@/components/ui/`
-  - Recently added 16 new components to enhance the UI capabilities
+  - Successfully added 16 new components to enhance the UI capabilities
   - Components follow a consistent pattern with proper TypeScript typing
-  - Tailwind animations and keyframes are centralized in the tailwind.config.ts file to avoid duplication
+  - Tailwind animations and keyframes are centralized in the tailwind.config.ts file with no duplications
+  - Fixed and verified that there are no duplicate keyframe definitions in tailwind.config.ts

+## Toast Migration Pattern (2024-03-02)

+The application uses a migration utility pattern to handle the transition from the old UI toast system to the new sonner toast system:

+1. **Migration Utility**:

+   - Located at `@/lib/toast-migration.ts`
+   - Provides the same API shape as the old toast system
+   - Maps old toast API calls to the new sonner toast API
+   - Handles variant mapping (e.g., "destructive" to sonner's error type)
+   - Supports both simple and complex toast notifications

+2. **Import Pattern**:

+   - Components import from the migration utility: `import { toast } from "@/lib/toast-migration"`
+   - Components using the hook pattern: `import { useToast } from "@/lib/toast-migration"`
+   - Root layout imports Toaster directly: `import { Toaster } from "@/components/ui/sonner"`

+3. **Usage Pattern**:
+   - Simple toast: `toast({ title: "Success", description: "Operation completed" })`
+   - Error toast: `toast({ title: "Error", description: "Failed", variant: "destructive" })`
+   - Using the hook: `const { toast } = useToast(); toast({ title: "Success" })`

+This pattern ensures backward compatibility while allowing gradual migration to the new sonner API as needed.